anzemur/api-seed/README.md

 ## Contents

-API-seed includes different middlewares, modules and serivces that can be used with minimu configuration so that it makes developement easier and faster.
+API-seed includes different middlewares, modules and serivces that can be used with minimum configuration, so that it makes api developement easier and faster.

 * ### Authentication
 Framework offers three ways of authentication: